crate/cratedb-guide/docs/performance/scaling.md

 ## Number of shards

-In CrateDB data in tables and partitions is distributed in storage units that we call shards.
+In CrateDB data in tables and partitions is distributed in storage units called "shards".

-If we do not specify how many shards we want for a table/partition CrateDB will derive a default from the number of nodes.
+If we do not specify how many shards we want for a table/partition, CrateDB will derive a default from the number of nodes.

-CrateDB also has replicas of data and this results in additional shards in the cluster.

-Having too many or too few shards has performance implications, so it is very important to get familiar with the {ref}`Sharding Performance Guide
+Having too many or too few shards has performance implications, so it is very important to get familiar with the {ref}`sharding-guide`.
-<sharding-guide>`.

-In particular, there is a soft limit of 1000 shards per node; so table schemas, partitioning strategy, and number of nodes need to be planned to stay well below this limit, one strategy can be to aim for a configuration where even if one node in the cluster is lost the remaining nodes would still have less than 1000 shards.
+In particular, there is a soft limit of 1000 shards per node; so table schemas, partitioning strategy, and number of nodes need to be planned to stay well below this limit, one strategy can be to aim for a configuration where even if one node in the cluster is lost, the remaining nodes would still have less than 1000 shards.

-If this was not considered when initially defining the tables we have the following considerations:
+If this was not taken into account when initially defining the tables, we have the following considerations:

 - changing the partitioning strategy requires creating a new table and copying